revk/SQLlib/sqllib.md

 Another big problem with the underlying C mysql libraries is accessing the result of a query.
 The result is an `SQL_ROW` which is an array of strings (which can be NULL) for each row of the result.
 Use `sql_fetch_row(res)` to get each row, and reference the first row as `row[0]` for example.

-The problem is that this means a `SELECT` with a list of field names and then using `row[0]`, `row[1]`, etc, exacting matcing the field in the `SELECT` and that is not easy to read and very prone to errors.
+The problem is that this means a `SELECT` with a list of field names and then using `row[0]`, `row[1]`, etc, exacting matching the field in the `SELECT` and that is not easy to read and very prone to errors.

 To address this there are functions `sql_col(res,name)` which returns the row value for a named row, e.g. `sql_col(res,"ID")`.
 A variation `sql_colz(res,name)` can be used to return an empty string rather than a NULL.